 Arguably England’s finest championship links, Royal Birkdale lies nestled between towering sand dunes, with fairways cut into natural valleys.
 The result?
 A visually striking and fair test, where good shots are rewarded and poor decisions punished.

 The course hosted The Open ten times, including the historic 2017 edition when Branden Grace shot the lowest-ever major round (62).
-With a rugged yet regal atmosphere, Birkdale combines playability with challenge and is often considered the most straightforward Open venue in terms of fairness.
+With a rugged yet regal atmosphere, Birkdale combines playability with challenge and is often considered the most straightforward Major venue in terms of fairness.
+And we'll no doubt see this again in 2026 for The 154th Open Championship.

 Royal Birkdale Golf Club